-Class relations isMeasuredBy asuredBy The Agent responsible for compiling and analyzing the data into the Resonance. compilesResonanceEvent One of the ResonanceEvents used as a basis for defining the Resonance .
+Class relations isMeasuredBy The Agent responsible for compiling and analysing the data into the Resonance compilesResonanceEvents One of the ResonanceEvents used as a basis for defining the Resonance.
 Etc. Other Class relationships can be associated to a Resonance.
-Class Properties resonanceld An identifier attributed to a Resonance. resonanceName The name of a Resonance. resonanceDescription A description of a Resonance. resonanceType A type of Resonance. resonanceLocator A locator to the document describing the Resonance.
-Etc. Other properties can be used to define a Resonance .
+Class Properties resonanceld An identifier attributed to a Resonance resonanceName The name of a Resonance resonanceDescription A description of a Resonance resonanceType A type of Resonance resonanceLocator A locator to the document describing the Resonance Etc. Many other properties can be used to define a Resonance